 The main goal of a postdoctoral fellowship is to develop your professional and academic skills while still under the mentorship of an experienced researcher.
 You will likely have more flexibility in terms of the funding you apply for and the direction of your research.
 The skills and experience you gain as a postdoc can be key to future applications to tenure-track faculty positions.
-A postdoc fellowship may also be beneficial to government agencies, nonprofit research organizations, research-focused corporations, healthcare centers, or other scientific/research-driven organizations, although not strictly required.
+A postdoc fellowship may also be advantageous to government agencies, nonprofit research organizations, research-focused corporations, healthcare centers, or other scientific/research-driven organizations, although not strictly required.

 - Further develop your skills to define a scientific question and test your hypothesis, with more independence than as a graduate student.